 An awakening of the kundalini happens for many reasons.
 Often because we are undertaking a course of kundalini yoga, specifically focused on this energy.
-However more and more people are experiencing these symptoms through general energy work, breathwork, meditation or other spiritual guidance.
+However more and more people are experiencing these symptoms through general energy work, breathwork, meditation and other spiritual practices.

 When we go through a spiritual awakening a lot of stuff comes to our awareness at once.
 We get more in tune with our energy and our body.
 Therefore we become aware of the kundalini and as a result it becomes stimulated.

 This can come as a shock because we have no idea what we are experiencing, the physical symptoms that come alongside this are intense and can be difficult to manage.